fishpercolator/revelry/README.md

     $ npm install -g revelry

+**Note:** if you are cloning this repo and installing locally, you will need to specify the `--unsafe-perm` option to `npm install`.
+This is because the postinstall needs access to the reveal.js dependency.

 ## Alternative: Using Docker

 If you have Docker installed, you can use Revelry without needing to